King Cake Ice Cream Recipe

 • 2/3 cup sugar

-• 1 large slice of king cake (make your own with this king cake recipe or use store bought)
+• 1 large slice of king cake (make your own using this traditional king cake recipe or use store-bought)

 1. In a bowl, stir together ¼ cup of milk and the cornstarch; set slurry aside.

-2. In a 4-qt. saucepan, whisk together remaining milk and the half & half (or cream), sugar, sweetened condensed milk and salt; bring to boil over medium-high heat.
+2. In a 4-quart saucepan, whisk together remaining milk and the half-and-half (or cream), sugar, sweetened condensed milk and salt; bring to a boil over medium-high heat.
 Cook for 4 minutes; stir in slurry and cinnamon.
 Return to a boil and cook, stirring until thickened, about 2 minutes.

 3. Place cream cheese in a bowl and pour in ¼ cup hot milk mixture; whisk until smooth.